czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 Talk about a project you are most passionate about, or one where you did your best work.
 What are your career goals
 What is the most challenging aspect of your current project?

-## Where do you see yourself in 5 years?

-- My goal is to become a world-class programmer.
-- I have currently set a 3-5 year plan.
-This plan has several small goals, such as becoming an expert in the front-end field and a full-stack engineer, as well as learning a system-level programming language, such as Rust, which can enhance my understanding of computer fundamentals.
-- Then, I want to develop or participate in some well-known open-source projects to enhance my reputation and technical perspective.
-- The above is a more technical-oriented plan.
-In terms of work, I want to join a suitable company and grow with the company.
-While familiarizing myself with the company's business, I want to use my technology to empower the business and develop some valuable products.

 Why do you want to work here?
 What words would your colleagues use to describe you?
 Could you share your top consideration when you look for a job?
 For example，when you get several offers of these companies, what do you think about most?
 Salary？Location? and something else?